 We support our curriculum with a range of technology including Chromebooks and desktops, handheld devices such as iPads and programmable robots, video and audio recording equipment.
 These are used not just for the computing curriculum but to enhance learning in all subjects.
 For example, children may take a photograph on which to base artwork, record themselves performing a role-play for an English project or make a slideshow to support a history presentation.
 At St Cross, we aim to use a cross-curricular approach to the use of technology to enrich the children's learning.

 Educating children on how to stay safe online is a key priority in today’s world.
 We have termly lessons in KS1 on online safety and half-termly lessons in KS2.
-Alongside this, we have themed activities throughout the year, such as online safety day.
+These are supported by resources from Common Sense Education Alongside this, we have themed activities throughout the year, such as online safety day.

 Some useful e-safety links: